Businesses and employers

 Support package for businesses

-The government has set out a package of temporary measures to support businesses through this period of disruption caused by Covid-19.
+The government introduced a package of temporary measures to support businesses through the disruption caused by COVID-19, beginning in March 2020.

-Small Business Britain has recently launched ‘The Big Support’ campaign to encourage small businesses to reach out for support during this difficult time.
-You can get involved and join the online discussion on social media by using #thebigsupport.
+Small Business Britain introduced ‘The Big Support’ campaign to encourage small businesses to reach out for support during this difficult time.

-The resources listed below provide further websites, phonelines and even free chat rooms to attempt to resolve issues and uncertainties that people are facing.
+The resources listed below provide further websites, phonelines and free chat rooms to attempt to resolve issues and uncertainties that people have been facing.

 Business Support Helpline - Telephone 0300 456 3565 (England), business support and advice directly from the government.

 Government WhatsApp service – Telephone 07860 064422 a free to use service set up by the government to provide official information and advice about coronavirus.